accellera-official/cci/msvc10/cci/README.txt

 Authors: Lei Liang <lei.liang@ericsson.com>
          Philipp A. Hartmann <philipp.hartmann@offis.de>
+         Sonal Poddar <sonal.poddar@intel.com>
-Date   : 2014-12-30
+Date   : 2016-09-13
 --------------------------------------------------------------------------------

 Table of Contents
 -----------------
   - Introduction
   - Prerequisites
-  - How to build the three PoC libraries
+  - How to build the two PoC libraries
   - How to run regression tests
   - How to build examples